What kinds of tools are we talking about when we talk about marketing automation? Table stakes for modern marketing automation software includes:

 Sending one-off emails every two weeks is not the way to nurture leads, especially in the long sales cycles of the B2B world.
 Automated nurturing lets you track engagement with your emails, website, and other properties, and use that data to drip-feed the right content at the right times along each prospect’s journey.

 From A/B testing of messages to SEO and social listening, automated campaign management handles the gathering and processing of marketing data, so you can focus on strategy.
-From qualifying leads and managing nurture campaigns, to analyzing ROI data across multiple channels, automated campaign management systems allow you to design, deploy, and monitor marketing activities without having to manually tend to every last step in the process.
+From qualifying leads and managing nurture campaigns, to analysing ROI data across multiple channels, automated campaign management systems allow you to design, deploy, and monitor marketing activities without having to manually tend to every last step in the process.

 One product sheet does not fit all.
-Draft copy, design emails and social media posts, and craft customized assets, all within your marketing automation platform.
-Content management systems also handle tagging and organizing of assets for repurposing across multiple formats and locations, so that you only need to upload an image or an asset once, and it runs everywhere.
+Draft copy, design emails and social media posts, and craft customised assets, all within your marketing automation platform.
+Content management systems also handle tagging and organising of assets for repurposing across multiple formats and locations, so that you only need to upload an image or an asset once, and it runs everywhere.
 A content management system within your marketing automation platform also makes updating assets a breeze: Replacing the existing file with an updated one ensures that images and assets will be up to date across all campaigns, no matter how old or recent, so that links and images don’t render broken.

 A hot prospect just signed up for your newsletter?
 Great!
 Now create a new lead for them in your CRM.
 Let the software guide them into the appropriate drip or nurture campaign, send a welcome message, and track engagement.
-While you’re at it, let the software also gather behavioral data and alert your sales team when the prospect is active on your channels.
+While you’re at it, let the software also gather behavioural data and alert your sales team when the prospect is active on your channels.
 Marketing automation platforms that integrate with CRM

 do the grunt work for you.